 Healthier You NHS Diabetes Prevention Programme

 If you are at risk of developing type 2 diabetes, you may be able to join the free NHS Healthier You Programme.
-Healthier You provides valuable support to help people, like you, learn how to prevent diabetes by incorporating healthier eating, physical activity, problem-solving, stress-reduction and coping skills into their daily lives.
-The free NHS programme explains the changes that can be easily incorporated into everyday routine and can significantly reduce the risk of diabetes-related health problems.
+Healthier You provides valuable support to help people, like you, learn how to prevent diabetes by incorporating healthier eating, physical activity, problem-solving, stress-reduction, and coping skills into their daily lives.
+The free NHS programme explains the changes that can be easily incorporated into the everyday routine and can significantly reduce the risk of diabetes-related health problems.

 Healthier You is normally delivered in person.
 Right now, due to Covid restrictions, it’s offered through group-based telephone sessions or through video conference.
 There is also an online service that can be accessed through an app on your smartphone.

-Getting referred onto Healthier You
+Getting referred to Healthier You

 People access Healthier You in the following ways:

 - A referral from a Health Check professional

 - A self-referral by completing the online form